mikelawrence/senseme-hacs/info.md

 * Supports [Wireless Wall Control](https://www.bigassfans.com/support/haiku-wireless-wall-control/) indirectly through fan status reporting.
 * Probably supports Haiku C fans.
 If you have a Haiku C fan you might be seeing a warning about an unknown model in the Home Assistant log.
 Please open an issue [here](https://github.com/mikelawrence/senseme-hacs/issues) to let me know the model name.
 * Haiku Fan supports speed, direction, light and occupancy sensor if available.
-* Haiku Fan whoosh and sleep modes are available as preset modes.
+* Haiku Fan Whoosh is available as a preset mode.
+* Haiku Fan Sleep Mode and Motion control are supported by separate switches.
 * Haiku Light supports brightness, color temp and occupancy sensor.
+* Haiku Light Sleep Mode and Motion control are supported by separate switches.
 * Adding just one of the devices in a room will allow Home Assistant to control all of them.

 ### Configuration